 We already mentioned the importance of making sure that image metadata isn’t redundant, but here are a few more common mistakes to avoid when it comes to alt text.

 - Adding the words “photo” or “image” – There is never a need to add these words to alt text because screen readers automatically notify users when they encounter an image.
-Search engines, too, can detect alt tags easily and know exactly what they’re for, so adding those words won’t help with SEO.
+Search engines, too, can detect alt text easily and know exactly what they’re for, so adding those words won’t help with SEO.

-- Neglecting to check the work of automated tools – There are some plugins and automated services that will use artificial intelligence (AI) to generate alt tags for you.
+- Neglecting to check the work of automated tools – There are some plugins and automated services that will use artificial intelligence (AI) to generate alt text for you.
 However, these programs aren’t perfect.
 For example, we recently had one create a caption for a man and his son playing on the beach as something like “scary man chasing a child.”
 If you already have a large site with tons of images that will take long time to add captions, you may want to try a plugin like Alt Text Tools, which is is free and available in the WP plugin directory, or a paid plugin such as Fix, which uses an AI to generate tentative alt tag text, but doesn’t publish them until you approve them.

 - Forgetting to use the image library – If you upload your image in the media library in WordPress and put the alt text there, then it will stay with the image forever — meaning that it will appear on any post that you use the image on in the future.
 However, if you just add the alt text to an image on a single post, you’ll have to add it again the next time you use the image.